LIKO-12/liko-12.github.io/docs/graphics/transformations.md

 ## `palt`

-Makes a specific color transparent or not, by default the color 0 is transparent.
+Make a specific color transparent or not.
+By default the color 0 is transparent.

 > This only affects images.